 Well, actually there IS a paint that does not crack, even under extremes of temperatures and after bouts of bad weather.

-This of course refers to external decoration, not interior painting, which, if you actually READ the tips above, you could probably cure that problem next time to pick a brush up.
+This of course refers to external decoration, not interior painting, which, if you read the tips above, you could probably cure that problem next time to pick a brush up.

 As far as exterior paints go, most have a lifespan of only a couple of years, after all, paint is made by huge corporations who, even if they HAD invented a long life paint, they don’t want you to know about it as they want to sell you MORE PAINT.

-NPA textured masonry coatings do NOT CRACK, as they are special paints, applied by skilled coating installation teams using a high power spray gun, and once applied to your home exterior, never cracks at all, in fact the company guarantee it for up to 20 years not to crack!
+Never paint again textured masonry wall coatings do NOT CRACK, as they are special paints, applied by skilled coating installation teams using a high power spray gun, and once applied to your home exterior, never cracks at all, in fact the company guarantee it for up to 20 years not to crack!

 Not only that, it has other features too, such as a resistance to blistering, flaking and peeling, and unlike most ordinary paints, it comes with a full warranty that guarantees the promised longevity.